Risk factors for spinal canal stenosis

+Spinal canal stenosis is the narrowing of the spinal canal and often comes as a result of another degenerative spine condition.
 For example, a herniated disc that protrudes into the spinal canal can narrow the passageway between the walls of the canal and the spine itself.
 When this happens, a nerve root passing through the spinal canal can become pinched, resulting in pain that begins at the spine and radiates along the nerve pathway into the extremities.

-Nerve compression is the primary cause of the unwanted neck and back pain, numbness, weakness, tingling and other symptoms associated with spinal stenosis and other degenerative spine conditions.

-Because spinal canal stenosis is a degenerative condition that often develops over time, there are certain precautions that you can take to help you avoid or delay the onset of this condition.
-While sometimes spine conditions are unavoidable, some people may be able to reduce their risk by making a few lifestyle changes to promote spine health.
+Nerve compression is the primary cause of the unwanted neck and back pain, numbness, weakness and tingling associated with spinal canal stenosis.
+Since spinal canal stenosis is a degenerative condition that often develops over time, there are certain precautions that you can take to help you avoid or delay the onset of this condition.
+While sometimes spine conditions are unavoidable, some people may be able to reduce their risk by making a few lifestyle changes described below to promote spine health.

 Maintaining overall good health habits may help you reduce your risk of developing spinal canal stenosis.
 Some examples of healthy lifestyle changes include:

-- Maintain a healthy body weight
+- Maintaining a healthy body weight

-- Exercise regularly
+- Exercising regularly

-- Quit smoking
+- Quitting smoking

-- Limit alcohol and caffeine intake
+- Limiting alcohol and caffeine intake

-- Keep good posture
+- Keeping good posture

 Treatment for spinal canal stenosis

 While there are several steps that can help you reduce your risk of developing spinal canal stenosis, the condition is sometimes unavoidable.
-If you are diagnosed with this degenerative spine condition and suffering from pain and symptoms, your physician will most likely recommend a regimen of conservative treatments to help reduce pressure on your spine and the impacted nerve root that is causing your pain.
+If you are diagnosed with this degenerative spine condition and are suffering from pain and other symptoms, your doctor will most likely recommend a regimen of conservative treatments to help reduce pressure on your spine and the impacted nerve root that is causing your pain.

-For some patients, a more precise treatment is required to heal spinal canal stenosis.
-This often occurs when the spinal canal stenosis is caused by a severely herniated disc or large bone spurs.
-In this situation, your physician may recommend the minimally invasive spine surgery at Laser Spine Institute.
+This typically occurs when the spinal canal stenosis is caused by a severely herniated disc or large bone spur.
+In this situation, your doctor may recommend seeing if you are a candidate for the minimally invasive spine surgery at Laser Spine Institute.
 We offer minimally invasive decompression surgery to remove a small portion of the bone spur or damaged disc in order to create more room in the spinal canal.